alexbilbie/alexbilbie.github.com/_posts/2013-09-06-securely-store-access-tokens-in-single-page-web-app.md

 published: false
 ---

-A question I'm asked frequently is how developers should securely store access tokens and client credentials in a single page using a single page JavaScript web apps.
+A question I'm asked frequently is how developers should securely store OAuth access tokens and client credentials in a single page using a single page JavaScript web apps.

 Here's the answer: you can't.